Our 9:38 Ministry Training Apprenticeship

 The central distinctive of the Associate Scheme is our focus on the Bible.
 That may not sound like a distinctive, as surely every evangelical church is Bible-based in their training?
-But our training is not just based on the Bible, but focused on it – particularly on understanding it rightly, learning to read God’s word for ourselves.
+But our training is not just based on the Bible, but focused on it – particularly on understanding it rightly, and learning to read God’s word for ourselves.

 Our focus on the Bible can be seen by what we leave out.
 We don’t teach Greek or Hebrew, we don’t teach church history, we only teach a small amount of theology (in the systematic sense), we don’t spend much time on different pastoral issues or ministry scenarios and how to address them, we only give a small amount of time to contemporary hot topics on the church scene.
 Why?
 Because we believe there is nothing more important than hearing God speak.
 Indeed, without hearing God clearly, all the other tasks of ministry are based on a shaky foundation.

-In all this our aim is to equip Associates for a lifetime of feeding themselves and their congregations with the sweet truth of God.
+In all this, our aim is to equip Associates for a lifetime of feeding themselves, and their congregations, with the sweet truth of God.
 We believe further ministry experience will quickly help them pick up pastoral wisdom; Bible college can fill in the languages, church history and doctrine.
-But the priority skill is learning to read the Bible for themselves, to think and speak clearly and Biblically.
-Our hope is that Associates won’t just learn “the St Helen’s line” on a particular topic, but will mine Scripture to find answers from God, growing their own convictions; we pray they won’t just learn answers to the issues of today, but learn how to think critically and biblically, so they can answer the issues tomorrow will bring; and so we aim to give them not just content from the Bible, but the skills and attitudes to keep growing and being reformed by God long after they’ve left us.
+But the priority skill is learning to read the Bible for themselves, to think and speak clearly and biblically.
+Our hope is that Associates won’t just learn 'the St Helen’s line' on a particular topic, but will mine Scripture to find answers from God, growing their own convictions; we pray they won’t just learn answers to the issues of today, but learn how to think critically and biblically, so they can answer the issues tomorrow will bring; and so we aim to give them not just content from the Bible, but the skills and attitudes to keep growing and being reformed by God long after they’ve left us.

 All that means we don’t offer the breadth of training that some apprenticeships do.
 After a year or two with us you won’t have all the answers as to what the Bible says on various topics, or how to approach different issues in ministry.
-But it is our aim, hope, and prayer that you will know how to go about finding those answers in the Bible.
-And in five, ten years be reading it, applying it, and communicating it with increasing depth, clarity and conviction.
+But it is our aim, hope, and prayer that you will know how to go about finding those answers in the Bible, and in five, ten years, be reading it, applying it, and communicating it with increasing depth, clarity and conviction.